The Center's Mission

 The Center on Civil Justice at New York University School of Law is dedicated to the U.S. civil justice system and the continued fulfillment of its purpose.
 The Center brings together the unmatched strengths of the NYU Law faculty in the fields of procedure and complex litigation with the sophisticated practitioners and judges who make up our Board of Advisers.
 Together we endeavor to support our civil courts as a place for people to fairly and efficiently resolve their problems and access justice.

 The Center's faculty directors are Professors Samuel Issacharoff, Arthur Miller, and Geoffrey Miller.
-It is directed by Hon.
-Beverly Martin, previously a U.S. Circuit judge.
-The Center’s work on Access to Justice is led by Janet Sabel, whose work in government and as a public interest lawyer uniquely equips her to support courts in their efforts toward reform.
-The Center has an advisory board made up of cutting-edge practitioners, as well as thought leaders from the judiciary.
-The chair of the Board of Advisers is Sheila Birnbaum.
+It is directed by Janet Sabel, who also founded the Center's Access to Justice Initiative.
+Her work in government and as a public interest lawyer uniquely equips her to support courts in their efforts toward reform.
+The Center's Board is made up of cutting-edge practitioners, as well as thought leaders from the judiciary, and it is chaired by Sheila Birnbaum.
 The Center brings together scholars, practicing lawyers, judges, court administrators, and others to track developments in our civil justice system and offer support and solutions for these changing times.

 Announcements